mclintprojects/actioncable-vue/README.md

 #### 🌈 Component Level Usage

-<p>If you want to listen socket events from component side, you need to add `sockets` object in Vue component, and every function will start to listen events, depends on object key</p>
+<p>If you want to listen channel events from your Vue component, you need to add a `channels` object in the Vue component.
+Each defined object in `channels` will start to receive events provided you subscribe correctly.</p>

 ```javascript
 new Vue({